prometheusresearch/baseline-codebase/src/rex.web/README.rst

 :meth:`.Command.render`
     This method must be overridden by implementations.
-It takes the incoming HTTP request and parsed form parameters and returns the HTTP response.
+It takes the incoming HTTP request and parsed query parameters and returns the HTTP response.

 Authentication and authorization
 ================================

-*Authentication* is the process of "finding who you are".  *Authorization* is the process of verifying that "you are permitted to do what you are trying to do".
-In :mod:`rex.web`, these two services are implemented by functions :func:`rex.web.authenticate` and :func:`rex.web.authorize`.
+*Authentication* is finding who made the request.  *Authorization* is verifying whether the request has a certain permission.
+In :mod:`rex.web`, these two services are implemented by functions :func:`rex.web.authenticate()` and :func:`rex.web.authorize()`.

 Function :func:`rex.web.authenticate()` takes the incoming request and returns the user that performed the request or ``None``::